kitschpatrol/svelte-tweakpane-ui/docs/src/content/docs/docs/getting-started.md

 - _**Looks pretty straightforward, there's nothing weird about the `on:click` syntax...**_

   Exactly, _Svelte Tweakpane UI_ components are designed to leverage as many Svelte conventions as possible.
-Behind the scenes, the lifecycle and event listeners of the underlying "vanilla JS" Tweakpane components are managed for you.
+Behind the scenes, the lifecycle and event listeners of the underlying vanilla JS Tweakpane components are managed for you.